How Herbs Can Help with Pain Relief

-Corydalis (Corydalis ambigua) is most popular in traditional Chinese medicine, where it’s considered one of the strongest natural painkillers available.
+Corydalis (Corydalis ambigua) is most popular in traditional Chinese medicine, where it’s considered one of the most potent natural painkillers available.

-The active ingredient dehydrocorybulbine (DHCB) works in a similar manner to kratom — by stimulating both the opioid and dopamine receptors.
+The active ingredient dehydrocorybulbine (DHCB) works similarly to kratom — by stimulating both the opioid and dopamine receptors.
 However, like the alkaloids in kratom, DHCB isn’t technically classified as an opioid and lacks both the risk of respiratory depression and much of the addictive potential of opiate medications .

 21. White Willow Bark

 White willow (Salix alba) is often referred to as “nature’s aspirin” because it contains the original precursor used to make aspirin today.